 The powerful blast was heard throughout Ankara, sending alarmed residents rushing to their balconies.

-“I saw a huge fireball growing,” 25-year-old witness Gurkan, who said he was standing 500 metres (yards) from the scene”.
+“I saw a huge fireball growing,” 25-year-old witness Gurkan, who said he was standing 500 meters (yards) from the scene”.

 Ankara was already on alert after 103 people were killed on October 10 when two suicide bombers blew themselves up in a crowd of peace activists, the bloodiest attack in the country’s modern history.